thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/rpc-request-tutorial.md

 ---

-ThingsBoard allows you to send remote procedure calls (RPC) from server side applications to devices and vice versa. <br>
+ThingsBoard allows you to send remote procedure calls [**RPC**](/docs/user-guide/rpc/#server-side-rpc-api) from server-side applications to devices and vice versa. <br>
-You can send commands or requests to the device and receive data from it <br>
-This Tutorial is to show you how to send a remote procedure call (RPC) Request to a particular Device.
+This Tutorial is to show you how to send a remote request call to a Related Device using Rule Engine.

 * TOC